 There are two options depending on whether you are being referred for NHS funding or are funding privately.

-If you are funding privately, you can self-refer so do not need to wait for a GP referral.
+If you are funding privately, you can self-refer, so you do not need to wait for a GP referral.
 You can phone the clinic on 023 80706000 and book in for an initial consultation with one of our doctors to discuss your treatment options.

 In regards to NHS funding, this is something you would need to discuss with your GP.
 You can ask your GP for specific details regarding eligibility for NHS funding, which is based on, among other criteria; female age, BMI, smoker status and the length of time you have been trying to conceive.